Clark County Law Library

 Please note: we are a legal reference library, so none of the materials can be checked out by people who are not attorneys.

-The next Law Library Board of Trustees meeting is not yet scheduled.
+The next Law Library Board of Trustees meeting is March 18, 2019.
 Please go to the county calendar for more information.